 Annoying, loud beeping that cannot be disabled.
-Often when it falls, it just won’t stop until you turn it off and on again.
-It goes without saying that this attracts a lot of attention.
+Often, when it falls, it just won’t stop until you turn it off and on again.
+It goes without saying that this attracts a lot of undesired attention.

 The shell hurts to lean against, e.g. when driving on one leg only.
 It can be alleviated with a layer of rubber.
 Simply wearing shin guards helps a lot, too.

 There’s nothing at all to help you keep your feet on the pedals if you jump down with it, thus you may easily shift position and even fall forward.
-You can find attachments that fix this issue, it’s not all that specific to the S2.
+You can find attachments that fix this issue, which is common to most wheels.

 Underpowered, hence boring.
 Neither is it good for the pavement due to being rather fast, nor for the road due to being rather slow.

 No headlight for when it’s dark outside.
 Holding a flashlight in hand is heavily suboptimal, if only because a much lower position is necessary to see irregularities well.

 If you need a charging/storage stand, cut the cardboard box it came in to fit just the lower block of polystyrene foam.
 Works pretty well, just beware of free spinning, that’ll do some damage to it.

 In a few days of actual practice, you’ll be almost literally flying around with ease.
 It feels amazing.
 It can also be a decent leg exercise, especially at the beginning, as try to use the wrong muscles.
 Despite my fears, my sometimes aching knees don’t seem to mind, almost to the contrary.
 But feet like to hurt, and you can easily get cramps.
 Good shoes help.